clusterio/clusterio/README.md

 ## Setting up remote slaves

 Run the installer as described in the installation section and choose "Slave only" as the operating mode to install, it'll ask for a master URL and an authentication token.
-The URL is the same as what is needed to connect to the web interface, and the athentication token can be generated on the Slaves page in the web interface.
+The URL is the same as what is needed to connect to the web interface, and the authentication token can be generated on the Slaves page in the web interface.
 Once you start up the slave it should show up in the Slaves list and be available for assigning and running instances on.

 ## Setting up clusterioctl

 There's a command line interface available for Clusterio which is installed separately with the same installer as for the master and slave.
-Run the installer as described in the installation section and choose "Ctl only" as the operating mode to install, you can do this in the same directory as you have installed other clusterio component(s) to.
+Run the installer as described in the installation section and choose "Ctl only" as the operating mode to install, you can do this in the same directory as you have installed other Clusterio component(s) to.
 The installer will ask for a master URL and an authentication token, these are the same as you would use to connect to the web interface.
-If you want to use a different user for the command line interface you can generate an authentication token for an existing user with
+If you want to use a different user for the command line interface, you can generate an authentication token for an existing user with

     npx clusteriomaster bootstrap generate-user-token <username>